Never been to Barcelona and think that there are tons of things to see and do in the couple of days you have? Don’t panic!

 After getting out of the cathedral, walk along Marina street.
 You’ll still probably be thinking about all the colours and the magnificence of the Sagrada Família!
 20 min walking, and you’ll arrive at the Arc de Triomf (Triumphal Arch), which crosses over the wide central promenade of the Passeig de Lluís Companys.

-At the end of this promenade, there’s the Parc de la Ciutadella, the greenest oasis in the city.
+At the end of this promenade, you’ll see the Parc de la Ciutadella, the greenest oasis in the city.
 It’s an idyllic park with a beautiful and impressive fountain in the middle.
-If you go there on a sunny day, you’ll find many people doing all kinds of activities.
+If you go there on a sunny day, you’ll find many people doing all kinds of activities, from slacklining to playing the guitar.

 2:00 pm – Have lunch in La Barceloneta